carluciosk8/carluciosk8.github.io/_projects/sdlchat.md

 {: .font-size: $type-size-1 }

 I developed this project for the final assignment of Computers Networks discipline.
 We have to design and implement some type of application level protocol and a application using it.
 I chose to develop this basic, but complete room based chat application.
-Sadly I can't found the source code but I found an [old build for Windows]({{ base.url | prepend: site.url }}/assets/misc/SDLchat.zip){:target="_blank"}.
+Unfortunately I lost the source code but I found an [old build for Windows]({{ base.url | prepend: site.url }}/assets/misc/SDLchat.zip){:target="_blank"}.

 Here are a screenshot: